Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

-Before considering the case with the unit disk, we look at one-dimensional Brownian motion starting at $x$ upon the fist exit time from the interval $ [-1,1]$, where $x\in (-1,1)$.
+Let us start with the one-dimensional case, where $\Phi_{\mathbb{D}}$ can be solved explicitly.
+For $d=1$, $\mathbb{D}$ is just the interval $(-1,1)$.
 After an easy computation, the probability of hitting $1$ at the exit time is